-These genealogies, representing work and research over many years, inevitably remain incomplete.
+These genealogies have been assembled by amateur family historians and represent work and research over many years.
+Inevitably they remain incomplete.
 They contain all the publishable information currently available but are bound to contain errors.
 Their accuracy should not always be relied upon.
+Needless to say, any corrections to information concerning living or deceased individuals will be most welcome.

 The purpose of this work is not merely to gather names and dates.
 It principally provides a background resource for the numerous histories, articles and image galleries featured elsewhere on this site.
 Hopefully it will also interest many of my 'cousins' searching for their roots.